 - Battle Pets have a maximum level of 25

 - Players can hold up to 1000 pets and up to 3 versions of the same pet e.g. 3x Ruby Saplings – unless otherwise noted.

 - The source info (under the Pet Journal) can show you where to obtain a pet, including a small blurb about it.

-Your Battle Pet Trainers can also offer you a racial pet for purchase (if you don’t already know it), so be sure to check before you leave.
-Great to use as a starting pet if you’re not a collector.
+Your Battle Pet trainers can sell you a racial pet (if not already known), so be sure to check before you leave.
+These are great starting pets if you’re not a collector.

 Draenei – Blue Moth

 Dwarf – Snowshoe Rabbit

 Tauren – Brown Prairie Dog